Law Firm’s International Strategy To Take-Off Following Successful Event

 Following an opening address to start day two by Irwin Mitchell’s Group CEO, Andrew Tucker; Laura Harper, Commercial Partner, led a fascinating discussion about what's driving growth and attracting foreign direct investment in the Manchester City region.
 Laura was joined by our clients Caroline Roberts-Cherry (Saffron Cherry Productions) and Graham Ankers (Playstation), along with Tim Newns from Midas (Manchester's investment agency).

-Steve Kenzie, Executive Director at United Nations Global Compact, launched the ESG section of the agenda which involved a panel discussion led by Kate Fergusson, Head of Responsible Business at Irwin Mitchell.
+Later, Steve Kenzie, Executive Director at United Nations Global Compact, launched the ESG section of the agenda which involved a panel discussion led by Kate Fergusson, Head of Responsible Business at Irwin Mitchell.
 Delegates then moved into break out rooms to discuss specific industry sector issues and market opportunities including financial services and data protection & privacy amongst others.
-Orlando Casares who alongside FLI clients, including Bray International and TransUnion UK, focused on best practice partnership with legal firms.
+The second day was concluded by Orlando Casares who alongside FLI clients, including Bray International and TransUnion UK, focused on best practice partnership with legal firms.

 In addition to the two day conference, delegates had the opportunity to experience the roof top terrace at 20 Stories, Manchester’s Museum of Science & Industry, the set of Coronation Street and a stadium tour at Manchester United.